salvatore-ferrone/salvatore-ferrone/personalsite/content/posts/PhD-checkpoint/index.md

 ## Notes from the meeting
+- regarding the animation of Palomar 5 from the center of the galaxy, it would be help to have another animation on the side viewing the evolution of the orbit.
 - good rotation curves from eilers et al 2019
 - ram pressure stripping of spheroidals by the milky way causes their gas to come out and then the gas from behind the spheres causes a drag force.
 - add the LMC because its mass is about 10 percent thus it is important.